syncfusion-content/fileformat-docs/FileFormat/DocIO/MailMerge.md

 The **MailMerge** class provides event support to customize the document contents and merging image data during the mail merge process.
 The following events are supported by Essential DocIO in mail merge process.

-* **MergeField** - occurs during mail merge when a mail merge field (except image mail merge field) is encountered in the document
+* **MergeField** - occurs during mail merge when a mail merge field except image mail merge field is encountered in the document
 * **MergeImageField** - occurs during mail merge when a image mail merge field is encountered in the document

 **MergeField** **Event**

-The following code snippet shows how to use MergeField event during mail merge process.
+The following code example shows how to use MergeField event during mail merge process.

 {% highlight c# %}
 [C#]

-//Open the template document.
+//Opens the template document.

 WordDocument document = new WordDocument("Template.docx");

-//Use the mail merge events to perform the conditional formatting during runtime.
+//Uses the mail merge events to perform the conditional formatting during runtime.

 document.MailMerge.MergeField += new MergeFieldEventHandler(ApplyAlternateRecordsTextColor);

-//Execute Mail Merge with groups.
+//Executes Mail Merge with groups.

 document.MailMerge.Execute(GetDataTable());

-//Save & close the Word document instance
+//Saves and closes the Word document instance

 document.Save("Sample.docx", FormatType.Docx);